I looked into his eyes

 Seeing double

 This short poem hopes to shed some light on the concept of psychological projection.
-Projection strikes me as one of the most profound realities addressed in .
-Confronting the that we regularly see the world more as we are than as the world is itself can provide a powerful tool for increased and a practical way of better adjusting to the world around us.
+Projection strikes me as one of the most profound realities addressed in psychology.
+Confronting the reality that we regularly see the world more as we are than as the world is itself can provide a powerful tool for increased self-awareness and a practical way of better adjusting to the world around us.
 Consciously reflecting on how our attitudes, perspectives, and emotional states color our perception and experience of the world can help us move toward a more congruous and harmonious relationship with both the world and our own aspirations.
-In short, we can become more effective human beings, dealing with as it more truly is, from both within and from without.
+In short, we can become more effective human beings, dealing with reality as it more truly is, from both within and from without.
 This is nothing short of dealing with the interface between the subjective and the objective.

 Reflecting on projection is perhaps the most direct way to sort out what we want to bring into the world as a subjective being and how this actually fits into the world in which we live.
 Projection is typically employed in the context of dysfunction.
-This poem addresses the universal human experience of projecting our dark side, within us, to people and situations outside of us.
-This is a universal human coping mechanism for dealing with our own shortcomings and avoiding the hard work required to accept full for our own actions or state of being.
+This poem addresses the universal human experience of projecting our dark side, evil within us, to people and situations outside of us.
+This is a universal human coping mechanism for dealing with our own shortcomings and avoiding the hard work required to accept full accountability for our own actions or state of being.
 This form of denial is perennially popular.
-I strongly suspect that this bias is simply part of human , a de-fault mechanism, if you will.
-Nonetheless, this doesn't mean that we are helpless or powerless over this condition.
-The point is to adjust, re-, ourselves to our environment.
-The counter- to denial is awareness.
+I strongly suspect that this bias is simply part of human nature, a de-fault mechanism, if you will.
+Nonetheless, this doesn’t mean that we are helpless or powerless over this condition.
+The point is to adjust, re-balance, ourselves to our environment.
+The counter-balance to denial is awareness.
 Conscious awareness may very well be the defining characteristic underlying human potential.

 I find the practice of “If you spot it you got it,” as an enlightening game to play to overcome the denial implicit in projecting our dark side outside of us.
 The game is rather simple.
 For instance, if you are stuck in the line at the grocery store and you are feeling impatient, instead of focusing on factors outside yourself, such as why the store may not have enough clerks, or how slow the clerks or customers may be, focus on yourself, your inner state of being.
-By reflecting on your attitude, , and emotional state in any given situation, you may very well discover a better within yourself and with the world.
+By reflecting on your attitude, perspective, and emotional state in any given situation, you may very well discover a better balance within yourself and with the world.
 For instance, is your impatience the only option?
 To what degree, and in what way, must this situation “make” you impatient?
-If your is well-deserved, did you earn it through previous for which you were responsible?
-Maybe your does suck at any given moment, but this is a small-minded, hard-hearted, and non-leap to a conclusion that itself sucks.
-Living into a larger can offer solace and even joy in difficult situations.
-Focusing on yourself is not about victim blaming; it's about balance and proportionality ().
+If your patience is well-deserved, did you earn it through previous choices for which you were responsible?
+Maybe your life does suck at any given moment, but this is a small-minded, hard-hearted, and lazy non-leap to a conclusion that life itself sucks.
+Living into a larger perspective can offer solace and even joy in difficult situations.
+Focusing on yourself is not about victim blaming; it’s about balance and proportionality (perspective).
 You are, in fact, helpless to change most of the world around you.
-Of course, focusing on things that you can't change is the leading cause of !
-Recognizing and accepting that you can't change something, or someone, is the precise reason you should stop expending energy on it.
+Of course, focusing on things that you can’t change is the leading cause of insanity!
+Recognizing and accepting that you can’t change something, or someone, is the precise reason you should stop expending energy on it.
 What a freedom in being able to take off your to-do list everything you cannot change!
-Of course, the to know the difference between what you can and cannot change only comes through experience and practice.
-Practicing in the face of de-fault projection is a front-line tool.
+Of course, the wisdom to know the difference between what you can and cannot change only comes through experience and practice.
+Practicing self-awareness in the face of de-fault projection is a front-line tool.

 The best news in the world is that you, and every other human being, has the power to make a difference within oneself and the world around us.
 The is the light side of projection.
 The influence and difference that we make comes through both conscious and unconscious processes.
-We inherit a lot in that is due to no choice of our own — some good, some bad.
+We inherit a lot in life that is due to no choice of our own — some good, some bad.
 This is the unconscious, deterministic side of life.
 If not consciously acted upon, by choosing one thing over another, the inertia of our lives will continue its trajectory — some good, some bad.
-Of course, denying your very ability to make conscious is a denial of your own humanity, and by implication and effect, a denial of the humanity of others.
-We have a to ourselves and others to seek increasing consciousness, both self-knowledge and knowledge of the world around us.
+Of course, denying your very ability to make conscious choices is a denial of your own humanity, and by implication and effect, a denial of the humanity of others.
+We have a responsibility to ourselves and others to seek increasing consciousness, both self-knowledge and knowledge of the world around us.
 This is where the light side of projection plays its role.
-Our conscious about how we wish to steer our own lives, given the good and the bad at any given moment, is what we project new into the world.
+Our conscious choices about how we wish to steer our own lives, given the good and the bad at any given moment, is what we project new into the world.
 Your conscious choices are your gift, your presence if you will, to yourself and your world.
 These choices change the world from its inertial, deterministic path.
 This is where the real you shines!
 You project yourself into the world.
-Something that was not becomes .
-The dark side of projection simply accepts the de-fault version of , a reality without the benefit of consciousness.
-This is an unconscious vote for the , reinforcing a reality that is nominally lived, we continue to have experiences, but the higher function of conscious choice, , is avoided.
+Something that was not present becomes present.
+The dark side of projection simply accepts the de-fault version of reality, a reality without the benefit of consciousness.
+This is an unconscious vote for the status quo, reinforcing a reality that is nominally lived, meaning we continue to have experiences, but the higher function of conscious choice, responsibility, is avoided.
 Response-ability is simple the ability to respond.
-Not simply as moving when poked with a stick, but deciding or to avoid being poked with a stick, or poking others with a stick.
-More positively put, you can explore and live into your highest and aspirations, owning up to the presence you to yourself, to others, and the world around you.
+Not simply as moving when poked with a stick, but deciding or learning to avoid being poked with a stick, or poking others with a stick.
+More positively put, you can explore and live into your highest dreams and aspirations, owning up to the presence you present to yourself, to others, and the world around you.

 When we are in love the whole world is in love.
 This does not mean that the whole world is in love at that given moment.
 Factually, this is false, and many will go out of their way to point this out to you, with a stick if necessary.
-Nonetheless, your experience of love is the soil from which you project love into the world, making the world a more loving place.
+Nonetheless, your experience of love is the rich soil from which you project love into the world, making the world a more loving place.
 Even if your love is unrecognized or unreturned, the simple fact that you experience love increases the love in the world.
 Of course, when we experience love, it is hard to control.
 Love has a life of its own.
 Perhaps love is life itself.
 Love projecting itself into the world — a life longing project…